 In 2003, it was reprinted in a eight volume complete version format; in 2014, in a new edition format, and complete version in a bunko format.
 The manga was adapted into two live-action movies which released on November 29, 2014 and April 25, 2015, respectively.

 The series was first published in English as Parasyte by Tokyopop, ran in their manga anthology magazine Mixxzine and had a 12 volume release from June 23, 1998 to November 19, 2002.
 Del Rey Manga republished the series based on the eight volume reprint from May 1, 2007 to July 28, 2009.
 Kodansha Comics USA later reprinted the Del Rey release from July 26, 2011 to August 21, 2012.
-It has been published in Spanish by Planeta Comic and in Brazilian Portuguese by Jbc since September 2015.
+It has been published in Spanish by Planeta Comic and was published in Brazilian Portuguese by Jbc from September 2015 to June 2016.

 STORY: Alright the story as described in the paragraphs above may sound cheesy and unoriginal to some, I know.
 However, as the story progresses the plot thickens and is beautiful.
 It shows how various people with the parasites, the bad not the good, try to cope in society and that's actually amazing to see unfold.
 One gets pregnant, one tries not to kill, etc.